 During a side-event on COP21 in Paris the NAMA Facility announced to support a transport project in Kenya, a project on integrated waste management in China and a project in Colombia aiming at transforming the domestic refrigeration sector.
-The newly selected projects add to the portfolio of the NAMA Facility that now comprises twelve NAMA Support Projects.
+The newly selected gun safe projects add to the portfolio of the NAMA Facility that now comprises twelve NAMA Support Projects.

 The NAMA facility aims at supporting developing countries and emerging economies in tackling climate change through implementation of transformational country–led NAMAs (Nationally Appropriate Mitigation Actions).
 The NAMA Facility funds projects – so called NAMA Support Projects – that support the implementation of a Nationally Appropriate Mitigation Action (NAMA).
 The board of donors of the NAMA Facility is composed of the UK Department of Energy and Climate Change, the German Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, the Danish Ministry of Energy, Utilities and Climate and the European Commission.

 In the 2015 round of competition for funding the NAMA Facility again received an impressive number of project ideas.
 The outlines received and the projects finally selected for support by the NAMA Facility in 2015 reflect a large coverage of sectors targeted in the applications received as well as a broad regional diversity of submitting countries.
 Three ambitious project ideas have been selected for in-depth appraisal because they potentially trigger profound changes in the targeted sectors, framed as transformational change towards a low-carbon development.
 The NAMA Facility supports project designs that combine two components, a technical and a financial, and focus on actual mitigation action.
 See listed 2015 applications by country and sector here.